Ares-Developers/Ares-docs/new/forestfires.rst

 ~~~~~~~~~~~~

 Forest fires were a feature of :game:`Tiberian Sun`.
 Trees were set on fire if
 hit by a :tag:`Sparky=yes` warhead.
-While burning, they could ignite trees neaby
+While burning, they could ignite trees
-and thus over time spread like a wildfire.
+nearby and thus over time spread like a wildfire.

 :game:`Ares`'s implementation of forest fires slightly differs from the one in
 :game:`Tiberian Sun`.
 It is now required to also set the previously unused tag